 Besides FOSS software tools many other type of tools exist within the field of security and privacy.E.g.
 Knowledge tools, design templates, risk sheets or collections of specific security guides that helps you when creating your solution.

 When creating this reference architecture, we performed serious research.
 We used many valuable sources (books, articles, scientific publications, blogs, etc).
-In this section you will find real reusable tools.
+In this section you find real reusable tools.
 All tools are focused on helping to solve your security and/or privacy challenge easier.
-So you will find many reusable real open (cc-by) tools for so you can create your solution without reinventing the wheel again.
+So you find many reusable real open (cc-by) tools for so you can create your solution without reinventing the wheel again.

 We believe that all knowledge for building better security and privacy solutions should be available under an open access license.
 This is why all references in this section are open access references or available for free under an open liberal license.

-OSS Security Software Repositories¶
+FOSS Security Software Repositories¶

 The NSA Technology Transfer Program (TTP) works with agency innovators who wish to use this collaborative model for transferring their technology to the commercial marketplace.
 OSS invites cooperative development of technology, encouraging broad use and adoption.

 The collection of NSA repositories is large and some are too good to be neglected.
 To name a few:

 Apache Accumulo: A sorted, distributed key/value store that provides robust, scalable data storage and retrieval.
 It adds cell-based access control and a server-side programming mechanism that can modify key/value pairs at various points in the data management process.

 CASA: Identifies unexpected and prohibited Certificate Authority certificates on Windows systems.

 DCP: A program that reduces the timespan needed for making a forensic copy of hard drives for forensic analysis.